 The South Canterbury economy is strongly influenced by its agricultural heritage and today agriculture in the district is diverse, with dairying having a significant impact.
 Increasing irrigation offers farmers a greater range of options for production – including intensive cropping, meat, wool and dairy.
 The fishing industry, manufacturing and established further processing facilities add value to these sectors.
 South Canterbury has long been known as "the food bowl" of the wider Canterbury area.

-Aoraki Development Business and Tourism and the South Canterbury Chamber of Commerce nurture two cluster groups – The Export / Import Cluster and the Primary Produce Innovation Cluster – focused on facilitating growth and value add to primary produce while enhancing and developing a strong exporting business community and providing support the importing community.
+The South Canterbury Chamber of Commerce nurtures two cluster groups – The Export Cluster and the Primary Produce Innovation Cluster – focused on facilitating growth and value add to primary produce while enhancing and developing a strong exporting business community and providing support the importing community.

 Significant investment is being made primarily based around agricultural added value manufacturing and processing.
 Examples include: